 Western market export porcelain are easy to recognize thanks to their specific shape contrasting with their mystic and oriental flavoured decoration and are in many ways the safest pieces to start with for a western collector.
 They are easy to recognize, easy to date, quite affordable and are available in a wide assortment of different qualities and prices, which is what makes collecting interesting.

-With Oriental pieces I am really thinking mostly about extra huge food platters and high water ewers intended for Turkey, Persia and the Islamic markets in general.
+With Oriental pieces I am really thinking mostly about extra huge food platters and tall water jugs intended for Turkey, Persia and the Islamic markets in general.
 The huge food and water storage jars called "Martabans" might fit in here too.

 The South East Asia has been a huge market for the Chinese traders during at least the last 1000 years and all kinds of heavy bowls, small boxes and small jars are found there.
 Song and Yuan Dynasty pieces are quite common and the trade as such has by way of its geographical closeness continued into modern times.